qibeibei1997/LUADprediction/README.md

-# Predicting the lung adenocarcinoma and it's biomarkers by integrating gene expression and DNA methylation data Use deep neural network models to predict lung adenocarcinoma
+# Predicting the lung adenocarcinoma and it's biomarkers by integrating gene expression and DNA methylation data

 # Website